-Specification for Empowering Independence Service - Physical Health and Disabilities our mental health.
-The Service Provider will be expected to take promotion of a healthy lifestyle into consideration as part of the Service delivery model.

-- Evidence suggests that a small improvement in wellbeing can help to decrease some mental health problems and also help people to flourish.
-The New Economics Foundation (NEF) Five Ways to Mental Wellbeing report sets out five actions to improve personal wellbeing that will need to be taken into consideration by the Service Provider in their approach to delivering the Service: connect, be active, keep learning, take notice and give. - In accordance with the strategic direction of care and support services in Cornwall, the Service Provider will be required to take a strengths-based approach.
+- According to Public Health England6, there are healthy lifestyle choices that reduce our chances of becoming unwell.
+These include not smoking, eating a good diet, being physically active, reducing our alcohol intake, not taking illegal drugs, and taking care of our mental health.
+The Service Provider will be expected to take promotion of a healthy lifestyle into consideration as part of the Service delivery model. - Evidence suggests that a small improvement in wellbeing can help to decrease some mental health problems and also help people to flourish.
+The New Economics Foundation7 (NEF) Five Ways to Mental Wellbeing report sets out five actions to improve personal wellbeing that will need to be taken into consideration by the Service Provider in their approach to delivering the Service: connect, be active, keep learning, take notice and give. - In accordance with the strategic direction of care and support services in Cornwall, the Service Provider will be required to take a strengths-based approach.
 A strengths-based approach values the capacity, skills, knowledge, connections and potential in individuals and communities.
 Staff members will need to work in collaboration with people accessing the Service, helping people to do things for themselves and to develop their own independent living skills.
-In this way, people can become coproducers of support, rather than passive consumers of support. - The aim is to commission services that deliver better outcomes for individuals, and recognise that services need to be flexible and adaptable in order to meet this effectively.
+In this way, people can become coproducers rather than passive consumers of support. - The aim is to commission services that deliver better outcomes for individuals, and recognise that services need to be flexible and adaptable in order to meet this effectively.
 The Service Provider will be required to work with people accessing the Service to identify the outcomes that are important to them and to develop outcome focused support plans.